 • Ceramics: Electric, gas, salt, and raku kilns plus one off-site anagama kiln

-• Sculpture: Clay, metal welding, wood and bronze casting foundry
+• Sculpture: Clay, metal welding, and bronze casting foundry

-• Fibers: 20 floor looms, spinning wheels, equipment for felting and dyeing
+• Fibers: 24 floor looms, spinning wheels, and equipment for felting and dyeing

 • Glass fusing: Facilities for kiln-formed and kiln-fused glass